 - Read scientific and technical literature in order to bring new and improved procedures to the laboratory, and to broaden understanding of disciplines outside area of training.
 Utilizes all appropriate experimental design methods needed for work in area of specialization.
 Conduct literature searches and apply knowledge to the approaches taken.

 - Participate in scientific discussion with colleagues through informal and formal scientific seminars and meetings.

 EDUCATION AND EXPERIENCE

-- Ph.D. in Molecular Biology, Biology, Physiology, Biochemistry, or related field.
+- Ph.D. in Molecular Biology, Biology, Physiology, Biochemistry, or a related discipline.

-- Minimum 3 years of experience with cell culture, ex-vivo models, organoids is highly preferred.
+- Experience with cell culture, iPSC cells, ex-vivo models, organoids is mandatory.